DreaminDani/cnc-treasure-generator/README.md

 # Castles & Crusades Treasure Generator
 A treasure generator for the table top RPG: Castles and Crusades.

-Based on the treasure tables in the Fourth Printing of "Castles and Crusades Monsters and Treasure"
+Based on the treasure tables in the Fourth Printing of "Castles and Crusades Monsters and Treasure" (but it should work for the 5th edition too)

 ## Development